kinnay/anynet/docs/reference/http.md

 ## HTTPMessage
 This is the base class of [`HTTPRequest`](#httprequest) and [`HTTPResponse`](#httpresponse).
 This class should not be instantiated directly.
 Instead, one of its subclasses should be used.

 This class provides several attributes that define the body of the HTTP message.
 In general, only one of them should be used.
 When the HTTP message is encoded, the attributes are evaluated in the following order: `rawform`, `form`, `json`, `xml`, `files`, `text` and `body`.
-The first non-empty attribute defines the body of the HTTP request.
+The first attribute that is not `None` defines the body of the HTTP request.
 The others are ignored.

 Most headers are left unchanged when the HTTP message is encoded.
 However, if no `Content-Type` header is present, a default is chosen based on the attribute that defines the body, unless the body is empty.
 The `Content-Length` header is always overwritten, unless the `Transfer-Encoding` is `chunked` or the body is empty.

-When a HTTP message is parsed, the `body` attribute is always filled in.
+When an HTTP message is parsed, the `body` attribute is always filled in.
 The other attributes are only filled if they fit the `Content-Type` of the HTTP message.

 <code>**version**: str = "HTTP/1.1"</code><br>
 <span class="docs">The version of the HTTP message.
 Only `HTTP/1.1` is supported.</span>